microsoft/vscode-wiki/Extension-API-process.md

 Once a proposal sufficiently answers those questions and is in a good place, it begins the finalization process for becoming stable.
 While this signals the intent to ship the proposed APIs, there isn't any guarantee that there won't be futher changes or that the proposal will become stable (e.g. in rare circumstances, we might even deprecate the proposed API).
 At the same time, ideally, the finalization of an API will be attached to an upcoming milestone, again as an intent not guarantee.

-And finally, assuming a succesful finalization, the API will move from [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts) into [`vscode.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.d.ts) and the API proposal issue will be closed.
+And finally, assuming a successful finalization, the API will move from [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts) into [`vscode.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.d.ts) and the API proposal issue will be closed.

+To migrate from a proposed API to its finalized version, you should:
+1. Remove the API proposal name from `enabledApiProposals` in your extension's package.json
+2. Remove the vscode.proposed.d.ts file for that API proposal from your extension's source directory
+3. Download the latest vscode.d.ts file via @types/vscode if the API was finalized in the latest stable release of VS Code, or from the main branch if the API will be finalized in the upcoming stable release of VS Code.
+To update from the main branch you can run `npx vscode-dts main`.
+Review any changes to the types for the proposal which may have occurred during finalization
+4. Bump the minimum VS Code engine version in your extension's package.json to ensure that your extension can only be installed with the version of VS Code containing the finalized API, e.g. "^1.68.0" if the API was finalized in the 1.68.0 release

 Weekly API call:
 --